Global Professorships Programme 2021 guidance notes

 More specifically, funds may be sought to cover the following elements, with indicative figures (these are not fixed upper limits and are intended as a guideline only – flexibility, within reason, will be allowed):

-• Estates and indirect costs of the UK host institution in administering the award (e.g. up to £20k p.a. for estates and up to £45k p.a. for indirect costs).
+- Estates and indirect costs of the UK host institution in administering the award (e.g. up to £20k p.a. for estates and up to £45k p.a. for indirect costs).
 Please note that the Academy and its peer reviewers will assess applications on value for money as outlined in the assessment criteria.
-This programme is not offered at 100% Full Economic Costing and any application not considered to have been costed within reason and/or value for money will not be offered an award.
+Please ensure that the budget is not costed at 80% FEC as this programme is not offered using Full Economic Costing.
+In addition, any application not considered to have been costed within reason and/or value for money will not be offered an award.

 Consumables include the purchase of specialist software (not readily available at the UK host organisation), datasets, photocopies, microfilms, etc., and any other minor items that will be used up during the course of the award.
 Applicants may apply for short-term consultancy or salary costs for expert staff, or short periods of research assistance.